wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 <a name="BusinessObjective"></a>

 ## The Business Objective

-The big takaway from this line of thinking is that here we focus on the <strong>business objective</strong> of obtaining the <strong>safest way to achieve the highest rate of business transactions at the least total cost</strong>.<a href="#Tasks">*</a>
+The big takeaway from this line of thinking is that here we focus on the <strong>business objective</strong> of obtaining the <strong>safest way to achieve the highest rate of business transactions at the least total cost</strong>.<a href="#Tasks">*</a>

 The total cost calculation should include the cost of dissatisfied customers who cannot reach the website or abandon the site (and not buy) when it's too slow due to it being overloaded.